durga46/AndroidLifeCycleHelloWorldNew/README.md

-# Ex.No:1 To create a HelloWorld Activity using all lifecycles methods to display messages.
+# <p align="center"> Ex.No:1 To create a HelloWorld Activity using all lifecycles methods to display messages.</p>

 To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio.

 ## EQUIPMENTS REQUIRED: